taylorgigi/libjupiter/README.md

 # libjupiter
-a base library for linux and windows
+a base library for linux